 It's safer than in the wild, where native sparrows experience habitat loss, predator attacks, and bird disease.
 But, keeping sparrows in captivity takes them out of the ecosystem and causes an imbalance.

-The Migratory Bird Treaty Act doesn't protect the house sparrow because it only considers the native birds.
-Therefore, you can keep it as a pet sparrow.
+The Migratory Bird Treaty Act doesn't protect the house sparrow because it only considers native birds; therefore, you can keep it as a pet sparrow.

 How long does an average bird live?

 Larger birds live longer, though it's not across all species.
 The inability to follow individual birds from when they hatch makes it hard to know the average life expectancy.

 But, there are recordings of the oldest birds across species.
 For instance, a Laysan albatross lived for 37 years and five months, while a blackpoll warbler lived for three years.
 Such data can show the average age of avians.

 Birds in captivity live longer than their counterparts in the wild.
 For example, there's a sulfur-crested cockatoo that turned 80+ years old in a zoo.
 But, some species also live longer than captives, such as a European starling that turned 20 in the wild, three years longer than in captivity.

 So, how long does a sparrow live?